 The Elbow - An Anatomical Overview

-Our elbow is very simple yet so important to the overall use of our whole arm and shoulder.
-It is a complex system of bones, muscles, nerves and tendons.
-The elbow joint gives us the ability to lift with strength, climb trees and build our modern world.
-It is so unique that the joint allows the muscles in the forearm rotate when we twist our wrist.
-The tissue is strength yet delicate at the same time.
+The elbow is seemingly straightforward joint, yet is so important to the overall use of our whole arm and shoulder.
+If you look deeply enough into the elbow, you will find it is a complex system of bones, muscles, nerves and tendons that gives us the ability to lift with strength, climb trees and build our modern world.
+In comprehending the elegance and complexity of the fingers, hand and wrist, you must also give much respect to the elbow, as it is through the elbow that all the nerves and bloodflow must pass to reach the arm extremities.
+The elbow joint allows muscles in the forearm rotate when we twist our wrist - it is truly an impressive joint!
+At times we request the elbow to handle extreme forces while at other times we require very fine control (ie. using a computer mouse); soft tissue in the elbow is strong yet delicate at the same time.

 The elbow is made up of a simple hinge joint that connects the upper arm bone (humerus) to the forearm bones (the radius and the ulna).
 The actual joint is made up of the humerus and ulna; the bigger bony prominence at the end of the ulna is called the olecranon.
 The bony bumps found at the bottom of the humerus are called epicondyles; they are found on either side of the olecranon.
 The elbow is a stable joint that has six muscles, tendons (smooth, strong fibers that attach muscle to bone) and ligaments (fibers that attach bone to bone) crossing it.
 These tissues allow the elbow to move and act like a hinge: